tudat-team/tudat-space/docs/source/_src_api/propagation_setup/acceleration_models/available.rst

   Requires the following environment models to be defined:

   - Atmosphere model for body exerting acceleration.
-  - Aerodynamic coefficient interface for body undergoing acceleration (set by AerodynamicCoefficientSettings).
+  - Aerodynamic coefficient interface for body undergoing acceleration.
   - Mass model for body undergoing acceleration.
   - Current state of body undergoing acceleration and body with atmosphere.